solana-labs/solana/k8s-cluster/README.md

     --internal-node-stake-sol 20 # each validator in this cluster stakes 20 sol
 ```
 ^ this is another way to dictate stake distribution
 - 3 nodes with 10 sol stake each
 - 4 nodes with 20 sol stake each

-If you want to do this with `--deploy-method tar`, we an do something like:
+If you want to do this with `--deploy-method tar`, we can do something like:
 ```
 cargo run --bin solana-k8s --
     -n greg-test